XinFinOrg/Docs-XF/docs/general/faq.md

 	New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be evaluated before being integrated into XinFin Network's masternode architecture.

 !!! quote "What is the current TPS?
 What is your targeted transaction speed and when do you think you can achieve that speed?"
-    XinFin Network supports low transaction fees (approx. 1/10 of that of Ethereum's) and 2-second transaction confirmation times.
+    XinFin Network supports low transaction fees (approx. 1/100 of that of Ethereum's) and 2-second transaction confirmation times.
-	The mainnet with POSV Masternodes delivers 2'000 transactions per second (TPS).
+	The mainnet with XDPoS Masternodes delivers 2'000 transactions per second (TPS).
-	Once sharding is implemented, we expect 20'000-30'000 TPS.
+	Once sharding is implemented by Q2 2019, we expect 20'000-30'000 TPS.

 	XinFin Network team is continuously researching other scaling techniques to keep improving.